July 12, 2007, Baghdad airstrike: Commentary

-A Pentagon spokesman said the video did not contradict the official finding that the helicopters' crew acted within the rules of engagement and said that the inquiry backed the assessment that the group of men were carrying a rocket-propelled grenade (RPG).
+A Pentagon spokesman said the video did not contradict the official finding that the helicopters' crew acted within the rules of engagement and said that the military's own inquiry backed the assessment that the group of men were carrying a rocket-propelled grenade (RPG).

 Assange stated that the attack on the van was the most damning part of the video: "I'm very sceptical that was done under the rules of engagement; and, if it was legal, the rules of engagement must be changed".
 Fox News reported in 2010 that the rules of engagement in Iraq had not been changed since the incident occurred.

 2007–2009 coverage

 On the day of the attack the U.S. military reported that the two journalists were killed along with nine insurgents, and that the helicopter engagement was related to a U.S. troop raid force that had been attacked by small-arms fire and RPGs.
 U.S. forces spokesman Lieutenant Colonel Scott Bleichwehl later stated: "There is no question that coalition forces were clearly engaged in combat operations against a hostile force".

 The Washington Post reported it was unclear whether the journalists were killed by U.S. fire or by shooting from the targeted Iraqis.
 Captain James Hall stated they couldn't drive in Bradleys in fear of running over bodies.
 Major Brent Cummings claimed they took great pains to prevent the loss of innocent civilian lives.

 Reuters reported that it could locate no witnesses who had seen gunmen in the immediate area.
 Reuters also stated that local police described the attack as "random American bombardment".
 Reuters subsequently asked the U.S. military to probe the deaths.
 They asked for an explanation of the confiscation of the journalists' two cameras, access to the on-board footage and voice communications from the helicopters involved, and access to the reports of the units involved in the incident, particularly logs of weapons taken from the scene.